- College of Arts & Sciences

 Only federal financial aid (loans and grants, for students who qualify) is available for summer IES study abroad programs, including programs in Arles and Paris, France.

 There are numerous study abroad programs that do not fall into the previous categories.
 Any program that does not qualify as institutional or IES would be categorized as “other.”
 No institutional, federal, or state aid can be used for these programs through the University of Portland.
 Check with the host institution for aid options available through their Office of Financial Aid.
 Students should complete the Non-UP Study Abroad Checklist which can be obtained from the Office of Financial Aid.

 Only Political Science major students who have the director of the AU program’s signature endorsing their application for the Washington Semester program at AU are permitted to receive transfer of financial aid from University of Portland to American University.
 Such students will be permitted to transfer their institutional and federal aid to American University.
 Students should complete the Washington Semester at American University Checklist which can be obtained from the program director.

 For more information about financial aid options for Study Abroad please visit the FAQ section of our website or Study Abroad Scholarship Searches for outside scholarships.

 School Code - 003224

 Monday - Friday, 9 am - 4 pm.

 Please call ahead to schedule.

-April 21 - Priority deadline for completing loan applications and submitting paperwork for Summer 2014 semester.
+July 1 - Priority deadline for completing all paperwork for the Fall 2014 semester

 For more dates and deadlines, see Financial Aid Calendar.